 So what is the bottom line?
 Which of the two cameras – the Canon 20D or the Panasonic LX100 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 20D:

 - Better low-light sensitivity: Requires less light for good images (0.4 stops ISO advantage).